AERO Friedrichshafen

 AERO Friedrichshafen is a trade show dedicated to European general aviation.
 It is held yearly in April on the shores of Lake Constance at the exhibition center of Friedrichshafen, Germany right next to Friedrichshafen Airport.

 History

 AERO took place for the first time in 1977 during the RMF (Rennsport/Motor/Freizeit; Racing/Motor/Leisure) event.
-It was held every two years at first.
-AERO became an independent event in 1993 and is now held yearly since 2009.
-This aviation convention now attracts more than 600 exhibitors and 33,000 visitors every year.
+Initially held every two years, AERO became an independent event in 1993 and has been held annually since 2009.
+The aviation convention now attracts more than 600 exhibitors and 33,000 visitors every year.